 Biography

-HWANG Gyutae was born in Chungnam, Yesan and graduated from Dongguk University with a degree in Political Science.
-From 1984 to 1992, he worked as a photographer for The Kyunghyang Shinmun, a major daily newspaper published in South Korea.
-He became a full-time artist in the late 1950s and had his first solo exhibition at the Korea Press Center (Seoul, Korea) in 1973.
-Since then, he has held numerous solo and group exhibitions in Design Gallery Moiso (Seoul, Korea); Korean museums including Kumho Museum of Art (Seoul, Korea); Art Sonje Center (Seoul, Korea); MMCA, National Museum of Modern and Contemporary Art (Seoul, Korea); and SeMA, Seoul Museum of Art (Seoul, Korea) as well as in museums across Japan and USA.
-His works are housed in a number of national and private institutions, such as MMCA, National Museum of Modern and Contemporary Art (Seoul, Korea) and The Museum of Photography Seoul (Seoul, Korea).
+HWANG Gyutae was born in 1938 in Chungnam, Yesan, and after graduating from the Department of Political Science at Dongguk University, he began his career as a photojournalist for The Kyunghyang Newspaper, eventually becoming a full-time artist.
+He independently studied photography and worked as a photographer from the late 1950s.
+Starting with his solo exhibition at the Korea Press Center (Seoul, Korea) in 1973, he has participated in numerous solo and group exhibitions in Kumho Museum of Art (Seoul, Korea); Art Sonje Center (Seoul, Korea); MMCA, National Museum of Modern and Contemporary Art (Seoul, Korea); SeMA, Seoul Museum of Art (Seoul, Korea); as well as in museums across Japan and US.
+His works are housed in a number of national and private institutions, such as MMCA, the National Museum of Modern and Contemporary Art (Seoul, Korea); Seoul Museum of Art (Seoul, Korea); Museum Hanmi (Seoul, Korea); and ARARIO MUSEUM (Seoul, Korea).

 Works